Twycross Zoo: Wet and Wild

-This zone is home to Humboldt penguins, pink-backed pelicans and Chilean flamingos, along with the Borneo longhouse aviary.
+This zone is home to Humboldt penguins and Chilean flamingos.
+The area also used to house the Borneo longhouse aviary.
 The Borneo Longhouse walkthrough exhibit was opened in 2007 by actor Brian Blessed and the Malaysian High Commissioner, His Excellency Datuk Abd Aziz Mohammed.
 The exhibit, built to replicate a traditional longhouse, provides a naturalistic environment for the birds which live there, and enables visitors to walk inside the aviary and see first-hand the importance of wetland habitats throughout the world.
-There are also a number of non-avian species to be found in the Wet and Wild zone including lowland tapirs, yellow-throated martens, bush dogs and red-legged seriemas.
-This zone is also home to three different species of owl, tortoises, Kirk's dik-dik, black howler monkeys, giraffes, nyala, black rhinoceros and Sumatran tigers.
+There are also a number of non-avian species to be found in the Wet and Wild zone including lowland tapirs, Diana Monkeys, and the miniature monkey house, housing several breeds of Tamarins.
+This zone is also home to Michie's tufted deer, tortoises, giraffes, nyala, black rhinoceroses and Sumatran tigers.

 Kingdom of the Apes

 Twycross Zoo is the only zoo in the UK that is home to all four types of great ape.
-Kingdom of the Apes exhibits three of these, bonobos, chimps and western lowland gorillas.
+Kingdom of the Apes exhibits three of these, bonobos, chimpanzees and western lowland gorillas.

 Life in the Trees

-Life in the Trees exhibits a number of different species of both Old and New World monkeys, including black-headed spider monkeys, brown spider monkeys and De Brazza's monkeys to name just a few.
+Life in the Trees exhibits a number of species of both Old and New World monkeys, including black-headed spider monkeys, brown spider monkeys and De Brazza's monkeys to name just a few.

 Twycross Zoo has one of the largest range of gibbons in Europe and these small apes can be seen in Gibbon Forest.
-There are currently four different species of gibbon living here, including northern white-cheeked gibbons, pileated gibbons, siamangs and agile gibbons.
+There are currently four species of gibbon living here, including northern white-cheeked gibbons, pileated gibbons, siamangs and agile gibbons.
 Gibbon Forest is also home to several smaller vivariums which house different reptiles, amphibians and invertebrates.

 Life in the Trees houses Bornean orangutans.
-In 2014, a termite mound was built in the orangutan enclosure which is used as enrichment, as the holes in the mound can be filled with various different items for the orangutans to extract using tools that they prepare from branches and twigs.
+In 2014, a termite mound was built in the orangutan enclosure which is used as enrichment, as the holes in the mound can be filled with various items for the orangutans to extract using tools that they prepare from branches and twigs.

 Gruffalo Discovery Land

-In 2021, the Gruffalo Discovery Land was opened.
-The area tells the tale of the Gruffalo and houses some of the animals mentioned in the story, such as owls and snakes.
+In 2021, The Gruffalo Discovery Land was opened.
+The area tells the tale of The Gruffalo, from the children's book of the same name by Julia Donaldson, and houses some of the animals mentioned in the story, such as owls and snakes.
 The area is also home to Butterfly Paradise.

-Butterfly Paradise is a 600-square-meter walk-through exhibit and was designed by Twycross Zoo staff.
+Butterfly Paradise is a 600 m2 walk-through exhibit and was designed by Twycross Zoo staff.
 Visitors follow a winding path through a heavily planted setting where they can see different butterflies and witness the life cycle, from chrysalis to butterfly in the dedicated hatching cabinets.
 Victoria crowned pigeons and other tropical birds can also be found inside.